YusufHaroon/ai-meeting-assistant/README.md

 # AI Meeting Assistant

-A completely free, locally-running AI meeting assistant that captures your system audio (Teams, Zoom, etc.), transcribes speech using `faster-whisper`, and generates smart response suggestions using local `Ollama` models.
+A completely free, locally-running AI meeting assistant that captures your system audio (Teams, Zoom, etc.), transcribes speech using `faster-whisper`, and generates smart response suggestions using the local `Ollama` models.

 ## Setup Instructions